 The problem-agitate-solution formula allows you to quickly weed out anyone who isn’t your ideal prospect.
 Only people who want the promise you make or are struggling with this particular problem will read.

 But here’s the thing: They’ll only keep reading if you convince them that you understand their problem and have a credible solution.
 That’s why it’s critical that you build rapport early in your promotion.

 As in the first example, don’t start your presentation with imagine.
 Instead, start by talking about the problem in a way that builds your credibility.
 Basically, you understand it and have solved it, and you’re sharing your expertise.

-We just looked at two sales letters that hold off on triggering imagine until just before the offer.
+We just looked at 2 sales letter examples that hold off on triggering imagine until just before or after the offer.
 The beginning of the promotion is all groundwork.
 Does this mean you never open with imagine?

 Not at all.